Retired police officer, church elder, dies of complications of covid-19

 In 1966, he joined the Protective Services Division of the D.C.
 Department of General Services, responsible for protecting municipal buildings and workers, his family said.
 He retired after 34 years, according to his son, Robert Christian Heatley, 38.

-The District confirmed his employment and his years of service with city, but said more detailed records were in storage and unavailable.
+The District confirmed his employment and his years of service with the city but said more detailed records were in storage and unavailable.

 During his time on the force, Heatley took classes at the University of the District of Columbia and graduated from the Wilbur Henry Waters School of Religion Inc. and Theological Seminary in Prince George’s County, Md.